ryanchynoweth44/DatabricksContent/DeployDatabricks/Setup/README.md

 - The storage account name must follow the naming conventions of azure storage
 - I recommend a databricks_sku of "premium"

+## Deployment

+Please execute the following steps in order to deploy a Databricks environment.

+1. Run the [Infrastructure Deployment Script](DeployDatabricks/Setup/InfrastructureDeploy.py) which will complete the following:
+    - Create or use existing resource group
+    - Create a Databricks workspace
+    - Create an ADLS Gen2 storage account
+    - Create bronze, silver, and gold file systems
+    - Added the following secrets to the `AdminScope` Databricks scope.
+        - subscription_id
+        - client_id
+        - client_secret
+        - tenant_id
+        - resource_group_name
+        - storageAccountName
+        - databricksToken

+1. Execute the [Run Mount Data Lake](DeployDatabricks\Setup\RunMountDataLake.py) script which will complete the following:
+    - Imports the [`MountDataLake.py`](DeployDatabricks\Setup\MountDataLake.py) notebook to the Setup directory in the workspace root
+    - Creates a small cluster
+        - Saves cluster id to config file
+    - Executes MountDataLake notebook to mount our three storage containers: `bronze`, `silver`, `gold`